r0bc94/JellyfinDownloader/readme.md

 ## Todo

-- [ ] Instead of fiddling with Ids, one should only provide the series name and episode number which should be downloaded
+- [x] Instead of fiddling with Ids, one should only provide the series name and episode number which should be downloaded
 - [ ] Retrieve the credentials via an environnement variable
+- [ ] Be able to search and download any media types, starting with movies
 - There are probably some other things which should be done whose will come to my mind later on